OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ## Upgrading High Availability Octopus Deploy instances

-It is possible to automate the upgrading of a Octopus Deploy High Availability instances, but it takes a bit more work than a single script.
+It is possible to automate the upgrading of Octopus Deploy High Availability instances, but it takes a bit more work than a single script.
 The recommendation is to use an Octopus Deploy runbook on another instance to upgrade the High Availability instance.
 You can get a free license to do this [here](https://octopus.com/start).

 ![](images/upgrade-diagram.png)